rich-p-rich/fizzbuzz-p2/README.md

 The feedback sentences are deliberately between the answers and the 'Next Target Number' button to reflect the player's process -> answer question, find out if it was right, next question.

-I originally planned to highlight the button with the correct answer with a green border.
+I originally planned to highlight the correct button with a green border once they player had entered their answer.
 However, this did not fit with the plan to disable the buttons after the user clicks their answer: a greyed-out button with a green border is a confusing mix of visual cues.
-Therefore I decided to simply write out the three bits of information as described above as this is clear and transparent for the player.
+Therefore I decided to simply write out the three bits of information as described above, as this is clear and transparent for the player.

 **Next Target Number**